nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 [Here's](https://wiki.st.com/stm32mpu/wiki/U-Boot_-_How_to_debug) another take on debugging u-boot from the STM32 MPU Wiki.

+`doc/README.kconfig` details the configuration infrastructure of u-boot, including the differences between Linux's Kconfig.

+#### Board Initialization Flow

+The section "Board Initialisation Flow" in the main u-boot README contains a moderately detailed initialization flow.
+However, I think a better way of understanding this will be working through a couple actual examples which is what I'm doing by studying the AM335x and STM32F7 flows.

+- `include/init.h` - Prototypes of core initialization functions like `board_init_f` and `mach_cpu_init`

+#### Driver Model

+- `doc/driver-model/README.txt` - High-level information about the driver model

+#### Linking

+The linker script, `u-boot.lds`, is generated.
+Like all build targets, you can see how it's made in the file command file `.u-boot.lds.cmd`.

+#### Command Line Interface

+- `common/cli_simple.c` - This is the simple command line interface used by default in u-boot
+- `common/cli_hust.c` - This is the more advanced, full featured command line ported from busybox `lash` at some point
+- `common/cli.c`
+- `common/cli_readline.c`
+- `common/console.c`

+#### x/y/z Modem

+- `common/xyzModem.c` - Used by main u-boot to load images with x/y/z modem
+- `common/spl/spl_ymodem.c` - Used by SPL to load an image with y modem

+#### SPL

+u-boot README: `doc/README.SPL`

+SPL stands for "secondary program loader" which is a minified version of u-boot intended for very resource-limited targets - ones that aren't capable of running full u-boot either at all or initially (some targets use SPL to set up external RAM and load u-boot there).
+SPL is enabled by `CONFIG_SPL_BUILD`.

 #### AM335x u-boot

 I want to get [Netboot](https://github.com/LeMaker/u-boot/blob/master/doc/SPL/README.am335x-network) working so I can do TFTP boot in SPL.
 [This article](https://www.linuxjournal.com/content/handy-u-boot-trick) has a good overview of what net booting is and how it works in u-boot.